painpainh/music-bot/README.md

 ## Features

-- Play music from YouTube,Spotify,ALl Sources
+- Play music from YouTube, Spotify, ALL Sources
 - Pause and resume playback
 - Skip to the next song in the queue
 - Show the current song and queue